 References.

-3. American Psychiatric Association.
+7. American Psychiatric Association.
 Stigma, Prejudice and Discrimination Against People with Mental Illness.
 Available at: https://www.psychiatry.org/patients-families/stigma-and-discrimination.
-Date accessed: August 2022.
+Last accessed: September 2024.